drosophila92/STA237A/README.md

 + Hossain, Md.
 S., Ahmed, S., & Uddin, Md.
 J. (2021).
 Impact of weather on COVID-19 transmission in south Asian countries: An application of the ARIMAX model.
 The Science of the Total Environment, 761, 143315. https://doi.org/10.1016/j.scitotenv.2020.143315
 + Edward E. Time series models with covariates, and a case study of polio.
 2016 April 14.
 Retrieved November 6, 2021, from https://ionides.github.io/531w16/notes18/notes18.html
 + Hyndman, R. J. (2010, October 4).
 The ARIMAX model muddle | R-bloggers.
 Retrieved November 6, 2021, from https://www.r-bloggers.com/2010/10/the-arimax-model-muddle

-Main text for project report for collaboration and review: